dhindsa5/Macbook-Hacks/Lowpowermode/README.md

-What you will create
+You will have to create 2 files:

-You need 2 files:
+But first notice that you have to change: "com.'users_macbook_name'.battery_lpm.plist" according to your users name.

 •	The shell script, for example:  /usr/local/bin/battery_lpm.sh .
 •	The launchd plist, for example:  /Library/LaunchDaemons/com.'users_macbook_name'.battery_lpm.plist .